-You have to be pretty careful with your choices as you decide to side with the faction, which has its own benefits and disadvantages.
-Players can also change how the story progresses as the fate of the story is in their hands with the inclusion of story-based choices.
+You have to be careful with your choices as you decide to side with the faction, which has its benefits and disadvantages.
+Players can also change how the story progresses as the story’s fate is in their hands with the inclusion of story-based choices.
 In today’s guide, we’ll be talking about whether you should Help Jack and Joe in Dying Light 2 or should they meet their demise.

-Jack And Joe Choices In Dying Light 2
+Jack And Joe’s Choices In Dying Light 2

-You’ll have to make some pretty harsh calls when it comes down to the Water Tower Mission to proceed with the main story of the game.
-But in addition, you’ll also need to come down to the decision whether you should provide assistance and to help Jack and Joe or whether you’d decide to engage in a fight to the death with them.
+You’ll have to make some pretty harsh calls when it comes down to the Water Tower Mission to proceed with the game’s main story.
+But in addition, you’ll also need to come down to the decision of whether you should provide assistance and help Jack and Joe or whether you’d decide to engage in a fight to the death with them.
 The choice is entirely yours.

 More From Exputer: Dying Light 2 Easter Eggs

 You’ll also choose who you give the water tower to if it comes down to it.
 On one side, there are the survivors, and on the other hand, there are the Peacekeepers.
 Your choices and actions will have consequences, no doubt which will further have dire effects on the main story of the game.
 We’ve explained in this guide how things will turn out and the most critical choices that you can make when it comes down to the Survivors and The Peacekeepers.

 A Similar Read: Dying Light 2 Military Tech

 When it comes down to the water Tower mission, you are handed out several choices as you’re concerned about who you hand it over to and what you want to do with the thugs that are trying to invade it and wire it to bring it down.
 We’ve done our best to lay them all out and how you could proceed to handle the scenario.
 This will ultimately decide whether the Peacekeepers of the survivors will gain power over the water tower.